Understanding Military Active Duty

 While a member of the military is on active duty, there are programs in place to help his or her immediate family (spouse and dependent children).
 In most cases, they can live on the base with the soldier (in the case of the Army).
 This depends on a few factors, including what unit the military member is with, what their military occupational specialty (MOS) is, and their deployment status.

-So sticking with the Army example, if a soldier is single, he or she can live in barracks on the base, but a soldier with a family may live in base or off-base housing in the local community.
+So sticking with the Army example, if a soldier is single, they can live in barracks on the base, but a soldier with a family may live in base or off-base housing in the local community.

 Length of Active Duty

 Soldiers on active duty can be deployed anytime, for a period of 12 consecutive months or more sometimes.
-Soldiers in World War Two deployed for the entire war and could be gone for 4-5 years.
+Soldiers in World War Two deployed for the entire war and could be gone for four to five years.

 This varies depending on the branch of the service; for instance, in the Marines, the most common enlistment contracts include four or five years of active duty service.
 In the Air Force, most airmen enlist for a total of eight years of active duty.